Why do you need to care about study notes?

 We also recommend that your teen reads over their study notes several times during the last few days before the exam.
 This will help to firmly consolidate what they’ve written.

-It might be a good idea to print these instructions out so your teen can reference them whenever they want until they get the hang of writing study notes.
-If you want one the points we’ve mentioned about writing study notes explained in more depth we’re only an email or phone call away.
+You might like to print these instructions out so your teen can refer to them whenever they want until they get the hang of writing study notes.